paulburkinshaw/mopidy-radio-pi/docs/Development log/Web Sockets.rst

 - On the server the on_message function is called on the NotificationsWebSocket WebSocketHandler class
 - The message is parsed and the like track function is called and the track is liked
 - the write_message function is called on the NotificationsWebSocket WebSocketHandler class passing the notification message back to any listening clients that the track was liked
+- Back at the client side the onmessage handler is called and the notification is displayed to the user

 Links
 =====